 Patchwork fever: a new world opens up to us!

-I told you in my 2024 resolutions that I was going to continue training and well, I did!
+I announced in my 2024 resolutions that I would continue to train myself, and well, I did!

-Not only did I continue training in Japanese sashiko embroidery but I also devoted a lot of time to patchwork!
+Not only did I continue to train in Japanese sashiko embroidery, but I also devoted a lot of time to patchwork!

-It had been a long time since it intrigued me because my mom did quite a bit of it when I was a child.
-I even found designs that I colored for her.
+It had been a long time since it intrigued me because my mom used to do quite a bit when I was a child.
+I even found designs I used to color for her.

-In short, my immersion in patchwork is not recent but I hadn’t yet taken the time to dive deeply into the theory, history, materials, equipment... and I took advantage of 2024 to fully commit!
+In short, my immersion in patchwork is not recent, but I hadn’t yet taken the time to dive deeply into the theory, history, materials, and tools... and I took advantage of 2024 to fully commit!

 So, let me tell you about my dive into the incredible world of patchwork!

-When I am in a learning phase, I tend to dive deeply into the subject and look for the reasons behind the development of the textile art studied.
-We never skip theory in the workshop because it is really essential for us to provide validated teaching.
+When I’m in a learning phase, I tend to fully immerse myself in the subject and look for the reasons behind the development of the textile art studied.
+We never skip theory in the workshop because it’s really essential for us to provide validated teaching.

-I focused on the prejudices that anyone can have about this textile art:
+I focused on the preconceived ideas that anyone might have about this textile art:

-- Why is it said that patchwork comes from America?
+- Why is patchwork said to come from America?

 - Why are geometric patterns used?

-- Why is it said that "real" patchwork must be done by hand?
+- Why is it said that the "real" patchwork must be done by hand?

 - What methods are used to create the patterns?